mfontanini/presenterm/docs/src/guides/installation.md

 ## Arch linux repository (Aur)

-Presenterm is also available in the aur.
+presenterm is also available in the aur.
 You can use any AUR helper to install.

 #### Building from git
 > ***recommended for upstream updates***